Game

 3. While stretching, assess whether learners can identify the MyPlate food groups.
 Ask the following questions:

-Q: What was our lesson about today?
+Q: What did we learn about today?

 A: MyPlate food groups: fruits, vegetables, proteins, whole grains, and dairy.